ESMValGroup/ESMValTool/doc/sphinx/source/community/backward_compatibility.rst

 -  Breakage of recipes due to changes in input data or dependencies.
    This is covered by the :ref:`broken recipe policy<broken-recipe-policy>`.

-Expectations of developers & users
+Expectations of developers, users & funders
 ----------------------------------

 Stakeholders and their expectations and aims: